 Data from each of the available sources are consistent in finding that student migration comprises a significant share of international migration to the UK, but has declined since 2010.
 The sources diverge as to the actual number of students arriving.

-The IPS estimates that in 2015, 112,000 non-EU nationals came to study in the UK for at least a year.
-Adding British and EU students yields an estimate of 156,000.
+The IPS estimates that in 2016, 92,000 non-EU nationals came to study in the UK for at least a year.
+Adding British and EU citizens who migrated to the UK to study yields an estimate of 132,000 student migrants overall.
 In the same year, 195,000 visas were issued for purposes of study.
-The most recent available data on passenger entries show a figure of 177,100 as of 2014.
+The most recent available data on passenger entries show a figure of 174,000 as of 2015.
 These differences are likely to arise from counting students who stay for less than one year in administrative data, but it is impossible to know for sure from the presently available data.
 (For more on discrepancies between sources, see evidence gaps and limitations below.)

 As Figure 1 shows, the trends over time also differ by data source.
 IPS estimates and visa data are broadly consistent, showing student migration increasing until around 2009 to 2010 and decreasing thereafter.
 (Reliable visa data are available only from 2007.)